ROsmundson/react-hooks-forms-abstraction/README.md

 # BONUS: React Forms Abstraction

-## Learning Goals

-- Make our form logic more reusable by creating a dynamic `onChange` event handler

-## Code Along

-If you want to code along there is starter code in the `src` folder.
-Make sure to run `npm install && npm start` to see the code in the browser.

 ## Form State
 Let's talk about the `onChange` event we had set up in the initial version of our `Form` component.
 If we look at the original code: